WOMEN ONLY TOUR TO Lebanon

 After getting our limbs moving in the morning with an ocean-side belly dancing class, we continue to Byblos, arguably the oldest city in the world with remains dating back 7000 years and to the Roman, Phoenician and Persian eras.
 We learn how to make decadently scented soaps with a female expert in traditional soap making and aromatherapy.
 We have a last meal together and reminisce over the incredible memories made.
 Meals: breakfast, lunch

 As your tour comes to a close, ask your guide to help arrange transportation to the airport.
 Check out by 10am.
 Enjoy breakfast, and if you’re like us, start dreaming about your next adventure!
 Meals included: breakfast

-Our accommodation is carefully chosen to give you the best combination of comfort, location, and style.
-These are photos from our collection of favorite hotels to give you a sense of the accommodation you can expect with us.
-All of our accommodation is 4 and 5 star with many beautiful views in prime locations.
+Our accommodation is hand-picked to give you the best combination of comfort, location, and style.
+These are photos from our collection of favorite villas and resorts to give you a sense of the accommodation you can expect with us.
+All of our accommodation is premium, comfortable and many have beautiful views of prime locations.

 Arrival: Beirut Rafic Hariri International Airport (code BEY)